What is Project ECHO?

 Cincinnati ECHO, as with most other ECHOs worldwide, uses Zoom videoconferencing software to connect participants with a panel of experts, remotely from any location.
 Zoom is free to use to connect to any session.
 Learn more about connecting here.

 ECHO sessions are scheduled once or twice per month.
 If you sign up, you will be sent a Zoom link to click and participate in the session.
 That’s it!
-Cincinnati ECHO currently hosts sessions for Chronic Pain, Epilepsy/Neurology, and Medication Assisted Treatment.
+Cincinnati ECHO currently hosts sessions for Chronic Pain and Epilepsy/Neurology.

 A typical ECHO session is scheduled for one hour as follows: